joergschultzelutter/mpad/README.md

 ## The fine print

-- If you intend host an instance of this program, you need to be a licensed ham radio operator
+- If you intend to host an instance of this program, you need to be a licensed ham radio operator
 - APRS is a registered trademark of APRS Software andBob Bruninga, WB4APR